-Our team has helped thousands of affected workers in South Central Wisconsin quickly transition to new employment through Rapid Response services.
-If you or someone you know recently lost their job due to a company closure or downsizing, or if you're career was impacted by the COVID-19 pandemic, we can help with services including:
+We've helped thousands of affected workers in South Central Wisconsin quickly transition to new employment through Rapid Response services.
+If you or someone you know recently lost their job due to a company closure or downsizing, or if your career was impacted by the COVID-19 pandemic, we can help with services like:

 - Information on Unemployment Insurance (UI) benefits and applying

 - Interview preparation

 - Job Service information

 - Intensive career services through the Dislocated Worker Program

 - Referrals to additional community programs and services